Wiwae/TecStep_Estuaire/README.md

 This repo contains my answer to the proposed challenge.
 It includes several parts:
 - *00_data_exploration* : folder containing the EDA jupyter notebook, and associated utils files
 - *01_model_deployment* : folder containing the required files for the chosen model deployment with FastAPI.
 It also contains a template of automation file with Apache Airflow (that has not been tested), and an (empty) test folder.
+- *data* : folder containing the challenge data
-- *Dockerfile* : file to build the image of the FastAPI service
+- *Dockerfile* : file to build the image of the FastAPI service (model inference)
 - *pyproject.toml* : file containing the needed environment description to run the code